Patrick Sheehan (Oregon politician)

-Patrick Sheehan is an American Republican former politician and real estate agent.
+Patrick Sheehan is an American former Republican politician and current real estate agent.
 He served in the Oregon House of Representatives from 2011 until 2013, representing the 51st district, which includes Clackamas, Happy Valley, Sunnyside, Damascus, and parts of southeast Portland.

 In 2010, Democrat Brent Barton declined to run for reelection in order to run for the Oregon Senate.
 Sheehan received 12,409 votes in the general election, compared to Democrat Cheryl Myers' 10,330.
 In 2012, Sheehan lost to Democrat Shemia Fagan, receiving 11,199 votes to Fagan's 12,584.